Fairway · 2021

 Sources

-- TaylorMade SIM2 Max Fairway Wood Review - Plugged In Golf (longest fairway of 2021, 2.4% off-center drop)
+- Read the full review at TaylorMade SIM2 Max Fairway Wood Review - Plugged In Golf

-- 2021 TaylorMade SIM2 fairway woods and hybrids - GolfWRX
+- Read the full review at 2021 TaylorMade SIM2 fairway woods and hybrids - GolfWRX

-- TaylorMade SIM2 Ti, SIM2 Max and SIM2 Max D Fairway Woods Review - Today's Golfer
+- Read the full review at TaylorMade SIM2 Ti, SIM2 Max and SIM2 Max D Fairway Woods Review - Today's Golfer

-- TaylorMade SIM2 fairway wood: ClubTest 2021 review - Golf.com
+- Read the full review at TaylorMade SIM2 fairway wood: ClubTest 2021 review - Golf.com

-- SIM2 Max Fairway - TaylorMade (manufacturer specs)
+- Read the full review at SIM2 Max Fairway - TaylorMade (manufacturer specs)

-- TaylorMade SIM2 Fairways Review - Golfalot (off-center comparison vs SIM Max)
+- Read the full review at TaylorMade SIM2 Fairways Review - Golfalot (off-center comparison vs SIM Max)

-- TaylorMade SIM2 Max Fairway Wood Review - Golfalot
+- Read the full review at TaylorMade SIM2 Max Fairway Wood Review - Golfalot